Cyril Maxwell Eastman (1936-2019)

 • Dad was a proud Grandpa to Jamie Lee, Cody and Shana Beatty.
 Melissa and Alicia Beatty.
 Alexis and Bradley Eaton.
 Great Grandpa to 10 great grand children.

 • He is also survived by siblings Edward, Gordon, Joan, Katherine, Clayton, Paul.
 Predeceased by his sister Margaret and brother Jim.
 Proud uncle to several Nephews and Nieces.

 • Mary and Cheryl would like to thank Dr. Prins the Nursing staff and all the support staff of Cassellholme for the always patient and professional guidance and care Dad received while we muddled our way through the final years of Dementia.
 The care and overwhelming support of staff, friends and family this week while we waited for Dad to take his final journey will always be remembered and deeply appreciated.
 Thank you!

 • Cremation has taken place and Dad’s life will be celebrated at a later date in 2020 with family and friends.

 • Donations would be greatly appreciated to The Nipissing Serenity Hospice.

 • Rest In Peace Dad and we know your already fishing with Max at your side.

-To send flowers to Cyril's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Cyril Maxwell Eastman, please visit our floral store.